 London has earned a spot on most people’s bucket list for several excellent reasons.
-Not only is it home to the British Royal Family, it has a rich history, a thriving cultural hub, and has a variety of entertaining activities to suit all budgets.
+Not only is it home to the British Royal Family, but it also has a rich history, a thriving cultural hub, and has a variety of entertaining activities to suit all budgets.
 Even the locals love to partake in the best London has to offer.
 Here are a few suggestions to help make your visit unforgettable.

 Free is better